Caring for people disclosing sexual assault

 Hospital and Health Services (HHS) will:

-- Provide 24-hour access to clinical care and forensic examinations for people 14 years and over disclosing a sexual assault in accordance with the Guideline for the management of care of people 14 years and over disclosing sexual assault.
+- Provide 24-hour access to clinical care and forensic medical examinations for people 14 years and over disclosing a sexual assault in accordance with the Guideline for the management of care of people 14 years and over disclosing sexual assault.

-- Ensure everyone who discloses that they are the victim of a sexual assault is informed of their choices about forensic examinations and reporting the assault to police, including the benefits of early reporting.
+- Ensure everyone who discloses that they are the victim of a sexual assault is informed of their choices about forensic medical examinations and reporting the assault to police, including the benefits of early reporting.

-- Provide forensic examinations to victims of sexual assault when victims choose to have a forensic examination regardless of whether victims decide to report the matter to police or decide to defer this decision.
+- Provide forensic medical examinations to victims of sexual assault when victims choose to have a forensic medical examination regardless of whether victims decide to report the matter to police or decide to defer this decision.

-- Provide clear information about the storage, access and destruction of forensic examination samples to victims of sexual assault who have a forensic examination but choose to defer the decision to report the assault to police.
+- Provide clear information about the storage, access and destruction of forensic medical examination samples to victims of sexual assault who have a forensic medical examination but choose to defer the decision to report the assault to police.

 - Ensure all patients are referred to (with patient consent) and/or provided information regarding sexual assault counselling and support services.